Student and graduate bank accounts

 Opening more than one student account

-Some students open more than one account to take advantage of the free overdraft facilities.
+- Some students open more than one account to take advantage of the free overdraft facilities on offer

 Credit cards with student accounts

-Some banks have student credit cards that are available alongside student accounts.
+Some banks offer credit cards that are available alongside student accounts.
 These cards usually have fixed and relatively low credit limits.

-While credit cards can help you make bigger, one-off purchases to help with your studies, you should not see them as a replacement for day-to-day spending and budgeting.
+While credit cards can allow you to make bigger, one-off purchases to help with your studies you shouldn’t see them as a replacement for daily spending.

-If you miss a repayment, even the minimum, you will incur charges and damage your credit rating.
+If you miss a repayment, even the minimum, you’ll receive penalty charges and may damage your credit rating.

 Making payments through your student account

-Online and mobile banking allow you to make payments easily if you know the account details.
+Online and mobile banking allows you to make payments more easily.

-A new service called Paym launched in 2014 allows payments between people who have registered their mobile numbers.
+The service ‘Paym’ allows payments between people who have registered their mobile numbers.

-- Never keep your Personal Identification Number (PIN) with your bank cards
+- Never store your Personal Identification number (PIN) with your bank cards

 - Try not to use shared computers or tablets to access online banking